-Today, Earth Day is a time dedicated to increasing awareness about the Earth, its issues and its problems, and people in different countries take action that will benefit their region the most.
+Earth Day is celebrated in 192 countries.
+This day is a time dedicated to increasing awareness about the Earth, its issues and its problems, and people in different countries take action that will benefit their region the most.
 For example:

 - On Earth Day 2011, the Earth Day Network planted 28 million trees in Afghanistan.

 - On Earth Day 2012, more than 100 thousand people in China rode their bikes to save fuel and reduce CO2 emissions from motor vehicles.

 - In Panama, in honor of Earth Day, they planted 100 species of endangered orchids to prevent their extinction.

 - In 2014, NASA participated in Earth Day with the agency’s #GlobalSelfie event, asking people to take a photo of themselves outside and post it to social media using the hashtag #GlobalSelfie.

 We can all use Earth Day as a time to reflect on our personal impact on the environment.
 Simply implementing something that promotes sustainability, such as a weekly recycling regimen, can truly make a difference.
 Let’s use today as a starting point for great change, and make every day an Earth Day.